AFKrcher/probe/README.md

 #### Unit Testing

-Unit testing uses Mocha and Chai.
-Please refer to the [Meteor Mocha](https://guide.meteor.com/testing.html#mocha) and [Chai](https://www.chaijs.com/) documentation for more information on usage and behaviour.
+Unit testing uses React's testing-library.
+Please refer to the [testing-library](https://testing-library.com/docs/react-testing-library/intro/) documentation for more information on usage and behaviour.

 #### Cypress Testing